-- 21. Students are permitted to appeal within two weeks of the date on the outcome letter, on one or more of the following grounds: - 21.1.
-That the procedures were not followed properly; - 21.2.
-That the decision maker(s) reached an unreasonable decision (e.g. case is outside of precedent); - 21.3.
-That the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process; - 21.4.
-That there is bias or reasonable perception of bias during the procedure; - 21.5.
-That the penalty imposed was disproportionate, or not permitted under the procedures; - 22.
-Appeals must be made using an appeal form requested from assessment.offences@london.ac.uk, stating clearly the grounds on which they are being made and providing relevant supporting evidence. - 23.
-Appeals made after two weeks or without relevant supporting evidence will not normally be considered. - 24.
-The Chair of the Assessment Offences Committee determines whether an appeal has been made on valid grounds and can be accepted for consideration. - 25.
+- 23. Students are permitted to appeal within two weeks of the date on the outcome letter, on one or more of the following grounds: - a) That the procedures were not followed properly; - That the decision maker(s) reached an unreasonable decision (e.g. case is outside of precedent); - c) That the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process; - d) That there is bias or reasonable perception of bias during the procedure; - e) That the penalty imposed was disproportionate, or not permitted under the procedures; - 24.
+Appeals must be made using an appeal form requested from assessment.offences@london.ac.uk, stating clearly the grounds on which they are being made and providing relevant supporting evidence. - 25.
+Appeals made after two weeks or without relevant supporting evidence will not normally be considered. - 26.
+The Chair of the Assessment Offences Committee determines whether an appeal has been made on valid grounds and can be accepted for consideration. - 27.
 If an appeal is not accepted, the student will be informed in writing, including the reasons for this decision.
 A Completion of Procedures Letter will be issued from the Office of the Vice Chancellor.
 This enables a student to pursue an independent review with the Office of the Independent Adjudicator for Higher Education (OIA).
-Full details of the OIA and how to make a complaint are available from oiahe.org.uk - 26.
+Full details of the OIA and how to make a complaint are available from oiahe.org.uk - 28.
 If an appeal is accepted, it will be scheduled for consideration at the next meeting of the Assessment Offences Committee.

-Assessment Offences Committee - membership and procedure for hearings or
+Assessment Offences Committee -membership and procedure for hearings

-27. The Assessment Offences Committee will meet to consider outcomes of cases where either; a) an appeal made on valid grounds has been accepted for further consideration.
+29. The Assessment Offences Committee will meet to consider outcomes of cases where either; a) an appeal made on valid grounds has been accepted for further consideration.